This summer, jump off a cliff into Canada’s largest outdoor freshwater swimming pool!

 Also known as The Stone Town because of its limestones, St Marys is home to the Canadian Baseball Hall of Fame and a splendid 3.2 km accessible walkway that started out as part of the historic Grand Trunk Railway.

-St. Marys is part of Perth County, and there is plenty to do in the area including the famous Stratford Theatre Festival.
+St. Marys is part of Perth County, and there is plenty to do, including the famous Stratford Theatre Festival.
 Plan a weekend and discover what the region has to offer.